Builder Licensing (Online)

 • High-speed internet connection

-• Webcam (either on laptop or desktop computer)
+• Webcam (either on a laptop or a desktop computer)

 • Microphone

-Exam requirements - Examity is a live online proctoring service that allows you to take your exam from the comfort of your home.
-Examity is available 24/7, meaning you can schedule an exam anytime.
-In order to use Examity you will need the following:
+Exam requirements - ProctorU is a live online proctoring service that allows you to take your exam from the comfort of your home.
+ProctorU is available 24/7, meaning you can schedule an exam anytime.
+In order to use ProctorU, you will need the following:

 • High-speed internet connection